speed cameras on motorway

 Average speed cameras use Automatic Number Plate Recognition (ANPR) technology to record the time, date, and location of each vehicle that passes through.
 If a vehicle reaches the next camera too quickly, this information is processed for enforcement, indicating a potential speeding violation.

 These cameras are considered effective in enforcing speed limits, reducing overall travel times, and minimising traffic disruptions caused by conventional speed enforcement methods.
 Additionally, smoother traffic flow reduces fuel consumption particulate matter and noise emissions.
-These cameras can’t really be tricked which makes them very effective in slowing down speeders.
+These cameras can’t really be tricked which makes them very effective in slowing down those prone to breaking the speed limit.

 image of allianz employee author Paddy Comyn